The International Trade Blog International Sales & Marketing

 A denied party screening refers to the process by which a company checks a potential customer or business partner against one or more of the dozens of restricted party lists to ensure it is not about to do business with a restricted party.
 A denied party screening is also often referred to as a restricted party screening.

 Denied parties, called denied persons by BIS, are “individuals and entities that have been denied export privileges.
 Any dealings with a party on this list that would violate the terms of its denial order are prohibited” based on Section 764.3(a)(2) of the EAR.
-Learn more here: How Well Do You Know Your Export Customer?
+Learn more here: How to Respond to a Denied Party Screening Match

 Restricted parties may face whole or partial export privilege prohibition.
 According to Descartes Visual Compliance, restricted parties—unlike denied parties—may be prohibited from receiving some items subject to the Export Administration Regulations (EAR); a license may be required to conduct business with them, or it may be prohibited to transact with them altogether.